OldGamesCracking/oldgamescracking.github.io/_games/stronghold_deluxe.md

 # How to Crack

 Looking through my game collection, I discovered that Stronghold Deluxe - a kind of expansion pack to the original version - has the version 2.60 of SafeDisc installed.
-So it feld natural to have a look at that next.<br>
+So it felt natural to have a look at that next.<br>

 Starting from this version onwards, SafeDisc gets somewhat trickier.
 We will see, if we can tackle all aspects of the protection.<br>